Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 Porcelain is also stain-resistant so that your dental crowns, or other porcelain restorations such as porcelain veneers or porcelain fillings, will remain a clean white color for their lifetime.

-- A porcelain crown looks like a real tooth, unlike metal restorations
+- A porcelain crown that looks like a real tooth, unlike metal restorations

 - Dental porcelain tends to be as durable as natural tooth enamel